reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-In order to verify that only the run-time annotation is available at run-time, run a test as follows:
+To verify that only the run-time annotation is available at run-time, run a test as follows:

 ```java
 public class RetentionTest {